mcfedr/queue-manager-bundle/README.md

 ## Usage

+You can access the `QueueManagerRegistry` for simple access to your queue.
+Just inject `"mcfedr_queue_manager.registry"` and call `put` to add new tasks the queue.

-Each manager will be a service you can access with the name `"mcfedr_queue_manager.$name"`.
+Also, each manager will be a service you can access with the name `"mcfedr_queue_manager.$name"`.
 It implements the `QueueManager` interface, where you can call just 2 simple methods.

     /**